fenio/dumb-provisioner/README.md

 ### What's that?

 Just a basic script and set of config files that will help you generate files needed to boot/install Wyse terminals with the Debian stable over network.
-Ok now I'm also using it for installing VMs in my homelab so it can be used for other purposes as well.
+Well now I'm also using it for installing VMs in my homelab so it can be used for other purposes as well.

 ### Why didn't you use foreman/packer/\<whatever\>?